NumanAkram/valora-gold/server/README.md

 TWILIO_PHONE_NUMBER=+1234567890
 TWILIO_WHATSAPP_NUMBER=whatsapp:+14155238886
 ```

+## Default Admin Account

+On server startup, a default admin account is automatically created/ensured with:
+- **Email**: `owaisshafqat597@gmail.com` (or value from `DEFAULT_ADMIN_EMAIL` env var)
+- **Password**: `asdfqwer` (or value from `DEFAULT_ADMIN_PASSWORD` env var)

+### Updating Admin Credentials When Going Live

+You have two options to update the admin credentials:

+**Option 1: Update Environment Variables**
+1. Set `DEFAULT_ADMIN_EMAIL` and `DEFAULT_ADMIN_PASSWORD` in your `.env` file to your new credentials
+2. Restart the server - the admin account will be updated automatically

+**Option 2: Update via Admin Panel (Recommended)**
+1. Login to the admin panel with the default credentials
+2. Navigate to your profile/account settings
+3. Update your email and/or password using the profile update endpoint (`PUT /api/auth/profile`)
+4. The new credentials will be saved and you can use them for future logins

+> **Note**: The profile update endpoint requires your current password when changing the password for security purposes.

 > 💡 Generate an **App Password** for `SMTP_PASS` by enabling 2-Step Verification on the Gmail/Workspace account and creating an app-specific password (Security → App passwords).
 Paste the 16-character code without spaces.